tsahara/r7rs/content/basic.md

 {{< label "proper tail recursion" >}}

 Implementations of Scheme are required to be
-{\em properly tail-recursive}\mainindex{proper tail recursion}.
+_properly tail-recursive_\mainindex{proper tail recursion}.
-Procedure calls that occur in certain syntactic contexts defined below are {\em tail calls}.
+Procedure calls that occur in certain syntactic contexts defined below are _tail calls_.
 A Scheme implementation is properly tail-recursive if it supports an unbounded number of active tail calls.
-A call is {\em active} if the called procedure might still return.
+A call is _active_ if the called procedure might still return.
 Note that this includes calls that might be returned from either by the current continuation or by continuations captured earlier by ``call-with-current-continuation`` that are later invoked.